 Mechanism What this does Water Resources Act 1991 Prosecution under s85 It is an offence to pollute controlled waters by causing or knowingly permitting entry or discharge of polluting matter.
-Discharge consents, s88 Requires conditional consents for point source discharges to water Prohibition Notices under s86 A Notice can be served to prohibit the discharge of any effluent onto or into land A notice to remedy contraventions of consents Enforcement Notices under s90BWorks Notices under s161A Any activity polluting or likely to pollute controlled waters can be served a 'works notice' to stop the activity or require certain improvements
+Discharge consents, s88 Requires conditional consents for point source discharges to water Prohibition Notices under s86 A Notice can be served to prohibit the discharge of any effluent onto or into land Enforcement Notices under s90B A notice to remedy contraventions of consents Works Notices under s161A Any activity polluting or likely to pollute controlled waters can be served a 'works notice' to stop the activity or require certain Water Protection Zones under s93 improvements Can be used to implement specific point source controls within a formally designated zone.
+Environmental Permitting Regulations (England and Wales) 2007, which replace Require permit with conditions to control

-&lt;sup>2 Electricity and fish/aquaculture normally return the water close to the point of abstraction.
+2 Electricity and fish/aquaculture normally return the water close to the point of abstraction.